mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/docker.md

 - Pull an image from a docker registry
 `docker pull {{image}}`

+- Display the list of already downloaded images `docker images`

 - Open a shell inside a running container
 `docker exec -it {{container_name}} {{sh}}`